Be in any grade between grades 6 through 12 and enrolled in school.

-To get started, visit the mentee application page and start your paperwork online, download and fill out the paperwork in the ‘Resources’ section of this page, or send an email to our Youth Team
+Visit the mentee application page and start your paperwork online, download and fill out the paperwork in the ‘Resources’ section of this page, or send an email to our Youth Team

 We’ll contact you with next steps.
 Sometimes it can take a little while before we can pair you with a mentor.
 Please be patient.
 We do our best to find you a mentor match quickly.
 Once we have processed your paperwork, you’re welcome to attend the monthly DJMC meetings at Access Living even if you haven’t been paired with a mentor yet.

-Meet with the DJMC coordinator for an in-person interview (This person will also ensure you are not on the sex offenders list)
+Meet with the DJMC coordinator for an in-person interview.
+This person will also ensure you are not on the sex offenders list.